PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: : Structure and Philosophy

 \section{\pyoed: Structure and Philosophy}

-\pyoed aims to provide a unified platform for implementing and testing model-constrained OED algorithmic approaches including formalisms~\eqref{eqn:binary_OED_optimization},~\eqref{eqn:relaxed_oed}, ~\eqref{eqn:A_and_D_optimality_Schur}, and~\eqref{eqn:stochastic_OED_optimization}.
-Solving model-constrained OED and inverse problems requires proper understanding and formulation of the underlying dynamical system, observational configuration, uncertainty models, DA and inversion algorithms, and the OED objective~\cite{ucinski2000optimal} and the selected utility function. \pyoed is a stand-alone, yet extensible, Python package that provides users and researchers in the computational science and engineering disciplines with a testing suite that effectively glues these components in an OOP fashion.
+Solving model-constrained OED and inverse problems requires proper understanding and formulation of the underlying dynamical system, observational configuration, uncertainty models, DA and inversion algorithms, and the OED objective and the selected utility function~\cite{ucinski2000optimal}.
+The main components of a PDE-constrained OED system are sketched in Figure~\ref{fig:DA_and_OED}.

+\pyoed is a stand-alone, yet extensible, Python package that provides users and researchers in the computational science and engineering disciplines with a testing suite that effectively implements and enables interfacing these components in an OOP fashion.
 For example, \pyoed provides a variety of time-dependent and time-independent simulation models.
-These include systems governed by linear algebraic equations, ordinary differential equations, and PDEs. \pyoed is also equipped with a set of classes implementing various observational operators, probabilistic uncertainty models, and DA and OED methods.
+These include systems governed by linear algebraic equations, ordinary differential equations, and PDEs. \pyoed is also equipped with a set of classes implementing various observational operators, probabilistic uncertainty and error models, variational and Bayesian DA algorithms, novel optimization methods, and various OED approaches.
 A high-level overview of the \pyoed major components and their coupling for solving DA and OED problems is provided in Figure~\ref{fig:DA_and_OED}.
-In Section~\ref{subsec:code_structure} we briefly describe the main components of \pyoed and outline the functionality they provide in correspondence with the diagram~\ref{fig:DA_and_OED}.
+The rest of Section~\ref{sec:PyOED} describes the main components of \pyoed and outlines the functionality they provide in correspondence with Figure~\ref{fig:DA_and_OED}.